 Where does the fundraising money go?

-Kids Plus Foundation is a community organisation that informs, influences and delivers specialist multi discipline therapy programs for babies, children and young people with neuro developmental disabilities, including cerebral palsy, brain injury and stroke.
+Kids Plus Foundation is a community organisation that informs, influences and delivers specialist multi discipline therapy programs for babies, children and young people with neuro developmental conditions, including cerebral palsy, brain injury and stroke.

 How do I get to and from the event?

 You can park your car along the Esplanade in Torquay.
 We suggest the parking areas along Whites Beach just up from Bomboras kiosk and the Fishermans Club.
 Free buses will then be available to take you to the start at Aireys Inlet Skate park- you can also make your own arrangements to park or be dropped off at the Aireys Skate park for the start (bookings are essential).

 You will then be able to pick up your car, or be collected by friends/relatives at the Trek’s finish at Elephant Walk Reserve, Torquay.
 We run a free shuttle bus to take you from the finish line back to where you parked your car in the morning.
 Unfortunately we are unable to provide transport back to Aireys Inlet at the end of the trek.